Coronavirus Update and Precautions

 - As part of the Coronavirus Aid, Relief, Economic Security (CARES) Act, Congress allocated $14.25 billion for the Higher Education Emergency Relief Fund (HEERF).
 HEERF allocations have been awarded to institutions using a methodology that focuses 75% on the number of full-time Pell Grant recipients and 25% on the institution’s overall enrollment.

-Using this formula, Soka University of America will receive $351,126 of HEERF funding.
+Using this formula, Soka University of America received $351,126 of HEERF funding.
 While the act requires that at least 50% be allocated to Title IV eligible students, SUA has decided to distribute 100% of these funds to Title IV eligible students and has awarded and disbursed HEERF funds to these students based on financial need.
 Federal guidelines stipulate that international and undocumented students are not eligible for the HEERF funding.
 The university will provide funds from its own resources to support international and undocumented students.

-- The Office of Financial Aid, with guidance from the US Department of Education, is working to address questions and concerns of Soka students who are impacted by the recent developments from the COVID-19 pandemic.
+- The Office of Financial Aid, with guidance from the US Department of Education, is working to address questions and concerns of Soka students who are impacted by the COVID-19 pandemic.
 We have created a COVID-19 FAQ page to provide answers.
-(Updated: 10-12-2020)
+(Updated: April 1, 2021)

 Soka Loan Forbearance